vackosar/vackosar.github.io/_posts/2023-12-17-Fragments-of-Infinity.md

 ### Materialism and Life
 Are there any alternatives to materialism?
 The belief that **life is a primary building block**?
 Religion seems to put the idea of life, the idea of a god, front and center of the worldview instead of a dead matter of materialism.
-Does this partially explain higher **birth rates** in religious populations?
+Does this partially explain [higher **birth rates** in religious populations](https://religionunplugged.com/news/2021/10/4/the-future-of-american-religion-birth-rates-show-whos-having-more-kids)?

 Because **life is the self-directing, self-replicating, and self-improving so stationarity or uniformity would be against that**, and so from this a concept of a central one god would be expected.
 People find it easier to relate to and follow other people, so it is simpler to understand a god as a person.
 Notice [David Deutsch's conjecture and criticism](https://x.com/DavidDeutschOxf/status/1195469457088487424?s=20) (Popper, Xenophanes)

 Was [René Girard](https://en.wikipedia.org/wiki/Ren%C3%A9_Girard) right that the Bible’s exposure of [the scapegoat mechanism (e.g. Leviticus 16:21-22)](https://www.biblegateway.com/passage/?search=Leviticus%2016%3A21-22&version=NIV) shortcuts mimetic conflicts, and so is necessary?
 I wonder if individualism also provides similar mechanism.

-Have **Soviet Russia collapsed**, because ruling communism attempted to remove religion with their materialist view, but itself had lower birthrates, and so the demographics eventually shifted towards people who grew up in non-communist communities, which eventually rejected communism causing the union to collapse?
+Had **Soviet Russia collapsed**, because ruling communism attempted to remove religion with their materialist view, but itself had lower birthrates, and so the demographics eventually shifted towards people who grew up in non-communist communities, which eventually rejected communism causing the union to collapse?
+Look at [the chart of the Russian birthrates plummeting after 1910](https://www.statista.com/statistics/1033851/fertility-rate-russia-1840-2020/), which coincides with the Russian Revolution.
 Note that Lenin had no children, Stalin had 3, Khrushchev (de-Stalinization) had 5, Brezhnev (neo-Stalinist) had 2.

 ### Science and Religion